Von Smith: Career

 In the fall of 2010 he appeared in the concert revue for the Record: Quentin Tarantino in Los Angeles, presented by ROCKLA for Show at Barre.
 It ran from August to October and also starred Jenna Leigh Green, Autumn Reeser, Ty Taylor, and Audra Mae.
 Then from November 2010 through January 2011 Smith starred in Show at Barre's For The Record: John Hughes.
 Also starring Barrett Foa, Tracie Thoms and Ty Taylor.

 In 2012 Smith was featured in the season finale of the Opening Act reality talent show, performing as the opening act at Lady Gaga's Brisbane, Australia, show on June 14, 2012.

-Smith has also been involved with Postmodern Jukebox, performing covers of popular songs re-imagined into vintage genres including Magic!'s reggae styled, "Rude", which was arranged into a 1950s sock-hop version with backing by Robyn Adele Anderson and Jen Kiple.
+Smith has also been involved with Postmodern Jukebox, performing covers of popular songs re-imagined into vintage genres including Magic!'s reggae styled, "Rude", which was arranged into a 1950s sock-hop version with backing by Robyn Adele Anderson and Jen Kipley.